 The requirements in this section apply, provided no PRS symbols are dropped during the measurement period TPRS-RSRP, total within measurement gaps due to collisions with other signals; otherwise, a longer measurement period may be used.

 If handover occurs while PRS-RSRP measurements are being performed then the UE shall complete the ongoing PRS-RSRP measurements session.
-The UE shall also meet the PRS-RSRP measurement requirements in this clause and measurement accuracy requirements in clause 10.1.24.
-However, in this case the PRS-RSRP measurement period TPRS-RSRP,total.HO shall be as follows:
+The PRS-RSRP measurement period can be longer.
+The UE shall meet the PRS-RSRP measurement accuracy requirements in clause 10.1.24.

-TPRS-RSRP, total,HO=TPRS-RSRP, total+K*Teffect+THO ms

-where

-K is the number of times handover occurs during TPRS-RSRP,total.HO;

-Teffect is the largest Teffect,i among all positioning frequency layers;

-THO is the time during which the PRS-RSRP measurement may not be possible due to handover; it can be up to Tinterrupt as defined in clause 6.1.

 <End of change4>